UWPCE-PythonCert/ProgrammingInPython/_sources/topics/01-setting_up/git_hints.rst.txt

 Every group using git has to establish a standard "work flow".
 If you google "git workflow" you find a LOT of discussion, and they are not all the same.
 And depending on the workflow you are using, the problems you'll have and the solutions to them will be different.

-We are using a very simplified workflow for this class, and this page seeks to provide solutions to problems that you might encounter specifically with this workflow.
+We are using a very simplified workflow with gitHub classroom for this class, and this page seeks to provide solutions to problems that you might encounter specifically with this workflow.

+.. note:: This is a page for reference.
+It is a bit outdated, and should not be required right off.
+But do remember that it's here if you get tangled up in git as we move along.

 "origin" and "upstream"
 =======================